 After a day of sightseeing, take a stroll along the Harborwalk.
 Running along beautiful Charlotte Harbor to Fisherman’s Village, the Harborwalk is the perfect place to catch a blazing Gulf of Mexico sunset.

 Punta Gorda is just over 100 miles from Tampa.
 Bank on about 1.5 hours driving time.

-Like much of Florida’s Gulf Coast, Sarasota is famed for its golden sands touched by warm blue water.
-It’s also one of the Sunshine State’s most interesting cultural destinations.
-Led by the famed John and Mable Ringling Museum of Art, Sarasota is jam-packed with art galleries, museums, and theaters.
+Like much of Florida’s Gulf Coast, Sarasota is famed for its golden sands touched by warm blue water. also one of the Sunshine State’s most fascinating cultural destinations.
+Famed for John and Mable Ringling Museum of Art and being the historic headquarters of the Ringling Bros.
+Circus, Sarasota is jam-packed with art galleries, museums, and theaters.

 Beach lovers should carve out time for Siesta Key Beach.
 Located on Siesta Key, just south of the city, Siesta Key Beach is one of Sarasota’s most beautiful beaches.
 It’s a popular spot for locals and visitors alike for its fine quartz-like sand and spectacular sunset.

-In addition to beaches, the top tourist attractions in Sarasota include parks and nature reserves offering endless outdoor adventures.
-Even if you’re tight for time, you can charter a boat, join a bike tour, or play a round of golf at one of its pristine golf & country clubs.
+In addition to the sandy beaches, the top things to do in Sarasota include parks and nature reserves offering endless outdoor adventures.
+Even if you’re tight on time, you can charter a boat, join a bike tour for a biking adventure, or play a round of golf at one of its pristine golf & country clubs.

 Fort De Soto Park

 Just 40 minutes from Tampa, Fort de Soto Park boasts seven miles of waterfront and two fishing piers.
 The park sprawls over five islands, all of them connected by roads and bridges.